 In our search for parallels in the book of Revelation, this verse very nearly duplicates that of Revelation 16:17-21 where we also see and hear “a great voice out of the temple of heaven . . . and there were voices, and thunders and lightnings; and there was a great earthquake (a “mega” earthquake, in fact).”
 But, to top it all off, we see “a great hail out of heaven” which must be the “great hail” depicted here.
-It seems clear, therefore, that the seventh plague pictured in Revelation 16:17-21 is what is outlined, to a brief extent, here in Revelation 11:19.
+It seems clear, therefore, that the seventh plague (Revelation 16:17-21) is what is outlined, to a brief extent, in this verse.

-Support for that conclusion comes from a passage in the Spirit of prophecy that quotes verses 18 and 19 in this chapter placing them in a future context: “Writing of the last days, John says: ‘The nations were angry, and Thy wrath is come, and the time of the dead, that they should be judged, and that Thou shouldest give reward unto Thy servants the prophets, and to the saints, and them that fear Thy name, small and great; and shouldest destroy them which destroy the earth.
+Support for that conclusion comes from a passage by White that quotes verses 18 and 19 in this chapter, placing them in a future context: “Writing of the last days, John says: ‘The nations were angry, and Thy wrath is come, and the time of the dead, that they should be judged, and that Thou shouldest give reward unto Thy servants the prophets, and to the saints, and them that fear Thy name, small and great; and shouldest destroy them which destroy the earth.
 And the temple of God was opened in heaven, and there was seen in His temple the ark of His testament: and there were lightnings, and voices, and thunderings, and an earthquake, and great hail.’

 “Writing of the last days, John says: ‘The nations were angry, and Thy wrath is come, and the time of the dead, that they should be judged, and that Thou shouldest give reward unto Thy servants the prophets, and to the saints, and them that fear Thy name, small and great; and shouldest destroy them which destroy the earth.
 And the temple of God was opened in heaven, and there was seen in His temple the ark of His testament: and there were lightnings, and voices, and thunderings, and an earthquake, and great hail.'”